leobrowning92/pa-control/README.md

-# pa-control
+# Agillent 4156c Parameter Analyzer control and data axquisition

 ## Overview

-The idea of this project is to improve how we interface with the Parameter analyzer, both for command and data handling, in order to improve measurement efficiency
+The idea of this project is to improve how we interface with our Agillent 4156c Parameter Analyzer, both for command and data handling, in order to improve measurement efficiency

+This work is covered under the MIT open License.
+If you use or are inspired by this work, please be in touch!

 ## Usage